cassius66/cassius66.github.io/index.md

 layout: default
 ---

-# Welcome

-I'm a software developer and distributed systems enthusiast.

 ## About Me

 I'm passionate about building scalable systems and exploring new technologies.
 My interests include distributed computing, web development, and open-source software.